Frequently Asked Questions

-A: Each year 30-40% of all entries submitted to the IBAs receive average scores during the preliminary phase of judging to warrant inclusion in final judging.
-All Finalists ultimately are named Gold, Silver or Bronze Stevie Award winners, as determined in final judging.
+A: Each year 30-40% of all entries submitted to the IBAs receive average scores during the judging process to warrant recognition as Gold, Silver or Bronze Stevie Award winners.
 To learn more about the Stevie Award trophy, click here.

 Q: Where can I find a list of past honorees?

 A: Stevie Award winners in The 2018 International Business Awards are listed here.